pikepdf/pikepdf/docs/installation.md

 of pip is used to install them**.
 Old versions of pip, especially before 20.0, may fail to check appropriate versions.

-macOS 14 or newer is typically required for binary wheels.
-Older versions may work if compiled from source.
+macOS 15 or newer on Apple silicon is required for binary wheels.
+Intel Macs and older macOS versions may work if compiled from source.

 Windows 7 or newer is required.
 Windows wheels include a recent copy of libqpdf and are self-contained: they vendor the C++ runtime they need and use CPython's